amottier/bonita-doc/md/automating-builds.md

 If enabled, zip files are built and installed in maven repository for all REST API extensions in the repository.

 `buildAll`
 If enabled, bar files are built for the latest version of each process in the repository and zip files are built and installed in maven repository for all REST API extensions.
+All UI Designer artifacts (pages, forms and layouts) are also built.

 `migrate`
 If enabled, you can point the `repoPath` argument to a repository of an older version than the version of the running Bonita BPM Studio.